 I woke to a stone Irish cross each morning.
-It stood stark against silver skies, and, because it was on the higher bank of the Lee, from my perspective against the coursing clouds it seemed to mark the passage of time like the hand of a grand Celtic clock.
+It stood stark against silver skies, and because it was on the higher bank of the Lee from my perspective against the coursing clouds, it seemed to mark the passage of time like the hand of a grand Celtic clock.
 Over time, brief seconds of contemplation coagulated into minutes and these into hours, so that now, as I remember its silence on its high bank, I realize that its rigid, stony eternity is the impressed residue of my memory’s elisions.
-Like the paperweight on your desk which has lied there unused for months delicately impressing its permanence onto your mind and thus extending its age and the age of your desk through its soft, continuous presence, in effect becoming the first item you recall when you remember you’ve forgotten your pen in a cabinet by your desk—like this paperweight, that high cross on the Lee is what I see when I think of Cork.
+Like the paperweight on your desk which has lied there unused for months delicately impressing its permanence onto your mind and which thus extends its age and the age of your desk through its soft, continuous presence, in effect becoming the first item you recall when you remember you’ve forgotten your pen in a cabinet by your desk—like this paperweight, that high cross on the Lee is what I see when I think of Cork.

 I made it, somehow, to Ireland, where I spent much of my time alone with my creative pursuits.
 Only the cross on the other bank seemed to prod me into duty.
 It was my company, my reminder that there were things that measured time in centuries instead of hours, and that these vicissitudes were nothing when the creative euphoria was itself timeless and immortal.
 In the midst of hunger and thinning cheeks, of pale faces and dark skies, the exigencies of my own stringent artistic standards gave way to the simple but irrepressible desire to Be, to let my whole self be taken over by expression and act.
 It was almost as if all I had known about art was a misty glass behind which shone the light of Ideal Beauty, and it had now been cleared by the consciousness that I was trapped in a room with nothing but hunger and paper.
 I began to write each sentence to appease myself alone; I let each word distract me till darkness came again and it was time to sleep.

-And it was by virtue of my self-sequestration, by virtue of that gray cross, and of Ireland herself, whose emerald hills are studded with monasteries and primordial ruins, that I, like Balzac, began to see myself as a monk, to imagine myself tonsured and bent over a grand desk in a scriptorium, copying Peter the Lombard or reading Aquinas, illuminating the Gospels with fingers dipped in gold leaf and cuttlefish-squeezed black ink, knotting the sharp ends of quills for hours and hours into galaxies inside the letters of the Bible.
+And it was by virtue of my self-sequestration, by virtue of that gray cross, and of Ireland herself, whose emerald hills are studded with monasteries and primordial ruins, that I, like Balzac, began to see myself as a monk, to imagine myself tonsured and bent over a grand desk in a scriptorium, copying Peter the Lombard or reading Aquinas, illuminating the Gospels with fingers dipped in gold leaf and black ink, knotting the sharp ends of quills for hours and hours into galaxies inside the letters of the Bible.
 I read Augustine, the Pseudo-Dionysius, Boethius, John Scotus Eriugena, Bonaventure, Roger Bacon, Duns Scotus, William of Ockham, Julian of Norwich, Margery Kempe, Hildegard of Bingen; and I could see them all arched in ecstasy over sheets of mystical and philosophic speculation, arguing volumes upon volumes about the intellectual nature of angels, their hierarchies, the attributes of God, the nature of divine illumination, and the characters of the active and the passive intellects: nonsense, all nonsense, now, but beautiful nonsense.

 It was the merit of their labor that invigorated me.
 Imagine: for these men and women, to write about God was a privilege—a dangerous privilege due to the risk of heresy.
 An ambiguous or too ambitious a statement could be condemned as unorthodox and lead its utterer into ruin (poor John Scotus got the wrong end of Gregory XIII’s ferula, and Peter Abelard was hounded by St. Bernard himself).
 But for them, as good Christians (one would hope) it also meant an opportunity to reveal or clarify the avenues of salvation.
 Their duty had physical and spiritual ramifications, and it was here that I connected: before theologians, they were artists.

 They were creators.
 Fear and love fused in their work.
 I was struck by its seriousness, by how intrinsically tied it was to their own lives, by how far they were willing to risk their salvation to be the first to catch yet another jealous side of God’s face.
-It reminded me of Joyce and the willful poverty he paid for his novel.
+It reminded me of Joyce and the wilful poverty he paid for his novel.
 It reminded me of Milton and his blindness.
 That old romanticizing of the hungry artist came to me again…

 Now, I find myself in dangerous sunshine; I hear the belligerent courtship of mosquitoes near my ears, and the peeping of the summer’s last ducklings by the lake’s shores.
 This evening the clouds will be gold and red.
 Chicken-feet lightning at night.
 The lake welcomes old northern visitors.
 And everything feels soft and hot, white and red.
 No stone cross in silver.
 Only palms over the mirage.